 “Scouting helps by giving Scouts with disabilities an opportunity to prove to themselves and to others that they can do things- and difficult things too- for themselves.” ~ Lord Baden-Powell, Founder of the Scouting Movement

-The Boy Scouts of America, Alamo Area Council, Scouts with Disabilities Committee (SWD) is committed to making Scouting accessible and enjoyable to all boys and Venture age girls regardless of their abilities.
+The Boy Scouts of America, Alamo Area Council, Scouts with Disabilities Committee (SWD) is committed to making Scouting accessible and enjoyable to all boys and girls.

-Since its founding in 1910, the Boy Scouts of America has included fully participating members with physical, mental, and emotional disabilities.
-The BSA’s policy is to treat members with disabilities as much like other members as possible.
-It has been traditional however, to make some accommodations in advancement if absolutely necessary.
-By adapting the environment and/or our instruction methods, most Scouts with disabilities can be successful in Scouting.
+Since its founding in 1910, the Boy Scouts of America has included fully participating members with physical, intellectual, and developmental disabilities.
+The BSA’s policy is to treat Scouts equally and with respect.
+The BSA strives to make accommodations in advancement if necessary.
+By adapting the environment and/or our instruction methods, Scouts with disabilities can be successful in Scouting.

-The basic premise of Scouting for youth with disabilities is full participation.
-Youth with disabilities can be treated and respected like every other member of their unit.
-They want to participate like other youth- and Scouting provides that opportunity.
+The basic premise of Scouting for youth is full participation.
+Youth with disabilities are to be treated and respected like every other member of their unit.
+Scouts want to participate and Scouting provides that opportunity.

-An individual is considered to have a “disability” if she or he:
+An individual has a “disability” if she or he:

-- has a physical or mental impairment that substantially limits one or more major life activities- seeing, hearing, speaking, walking, breathing, performing manual tasks, learning, caring for oneself, and working,
+- has a physical, intellectual, or developmental impairment that substantially limits one or more major life activities-

 - has a record of such an impairment, or